Devil Dinosaur: Adventures with Moon Girl

-Admitting she was wrong Moon Girl brought him back as she, the Thing, and Human Torch reformed the Fantastic Four and even gave Devil his own uniform.
-Afterwards while Wilson Fisk's daughter Princess is enrolled in her school Moon Girl decides to turn Devil into a human boy and enroll him in her class to tone down his destructive accidents.
-Taking attention away from princess causes her to begin focusing her and her father's negative attentions on the two.
+Moon Girl attempts to return Devil Dinosaur to the Savage Land, but retrieves him after admitting that her actions were wrong.
+Afterwards while Wilson Fisk's daughter Princess is enrolled in her school, Moon Girl briefly transforms Devil into a human boy and enrolls him in her class to tone down his destructive accidents.
+Taking attention away from Princess causes her to begin focusing her and her father's negative attentions on the two.